fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 As the changes Achilles made were not formatted, there was more code touched than was absolutely necessary.
 Perseus didn't see any harm in this rectification and merge the pull request as is.

 A week later, a huge problem was discovered in production.
 There was data loss and the entire company was on fire.
 Fuelled by rage and anger Hektor wanted to know who was responsible for this devastating tragedy.
-You guessed it, somebodies head was about to roll.
+You guessed it, somebody's head was about to roll.
 Perseus was tasked with getting to the bottom of this mystery and eventually he located the source of the misery.
 Hektor tasked him with running a `git blame` command, to see who the culprit really was.

 Odysseus credentials showed up, but it was the function Achilles originally wrote.
 Unable to escape Hektor's wrath, Odysseus was fired immediately.
 Achilles felt bad but couldn't come clean as he was about to get surgery for his heel.
 Odysseus took the fall like a true hero.
-But it lead him to downwards spiral and would take him ten years before he could land another job in the software industry.
+But it lead him to a downwards spiral and would take him ten years before he could land another job in the software industry.

 ### Aftermath